Colorado Health Service Corps

 As the CHSC expands to reach more Coloradans, additional clinicians are needed who are seeking mission-driven careers supporting medically underserved communities.

-Health professional training programs and CHSC-certified sites can help increase the diversity of the applicant pool of driven CHSC applicants by sharing information about our clinicians’ work and our loan repayment opportunity with health professions students and licensed health professionals.
+Health professional training programs and CHSC-certified sites can help expand the applicant pool of driven CHSC applicants by sharing information about our clinicians’ work and our loan repayment opportunity with health professions students and licensed health professionals.
 Find additional information and resources for CHSC partner organizations, advisors to health professions students, and administrators or recruiters at CHSC-certified sites on our Partnerships page.